dolmades/dolmades-cli/docs/MAIN.md

 ## Introduction

 Dolmades are intended as a mean to ease packaging, installation and distribution of windows programs in Linux environments to the utmost extent.
+It is currently is a prototypical implementation done in python.
+Once it is feature-complete I want to work on an enhanced followup version based on Qt combining a remote repository service.
+The primary goal will be to create a powerful GUI to setup, maintain and run Windows software under Linux.

 This release focuses on basic features and GOG support.
 As of now a collection of a few command line tools represent the prototypical implementation of the underlying concepts:

 * dolmades - to maintain your installed windows application
 * goglizer - prepares win-only GOG games to be cooked; GOG account required